alaexeyshustov/cv/README.md

 *Ruby Developer* | **Nov 2016 – Aug 2018**

 * **Process Transformation:** Led the transition to TDD and CI/CD, doubling feature delivery frequency from **bi-weekly to weekly**.
-* **Modernization:** Assisted the refactoring of a legacy data analytics platform and migrated core modules to a microservices architecture.
+* **Modernization:** Performed the refactoring of a legacy data analytics platform and migrated core modules to a microservices architecture.
 * **Data Integrity:** Improved data processing reliability for a high-volume internal analytics platform used by global brands.

 **Ikantam** | Minsk